mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 ??? question "How can you make sure that a generator B can use the output of a generator A?"

-    1. Define priorities or a fixed genplan for `B` (and maybe `A`)
+    1. Define priorities or a fixed genplan for $B$ (and maybe $A$)
     2. If you can't run / don't want to run both generators in the same “phase”, configure them to run one after each other.

     Solution **1**:

-    - Define a *MM (structure)* (INFO-NODE) in `A` where you accumulate all required information and pass for all other generators.
+    - Define a $MM$ (structure) (INFO-NODE) in $A$ where you accumulate all required information and pass for all other generators.
-    - Configure `A` to remove INFO-NODE if not required (separate mapping configuration).
+    - Configure $A$ to remove INFO-NODE if not required (separate mapping configuration).

     Solution **2**:

     - Define an annotation and store all req. infos there
-    - Configure `A` to drop annotation if not required (separate mapping configuration),
+    - Configure $A$ to drop annotation if not required (separate mapping configuration),

     Solution **3**:

     - Use user objects to store required information as part of the real AST nodes.
-    - User objects are “volatile” children/properties which are not persisted but survive several generation phases.
-Use `com.mbeddr.mpsutil.genutil` to achieve this.
+    - User objects are volatile children/properties which are not persisted but survive several generation phases.
+Use ^^com.mbeddr.mpsutil.genutil^^ to achieve this.

     Solution **4**: